Frontier AI Lab for Fraud Prevention

 Age Estimation

-AI model that estimates a user’s age from a selfie, designed to enforce age-based compliance while minimizing bias across demographics, trained on data from over 200,000 images.
+Estimates a user’s age from a selfie to support age-based compliance with low friction.
+Designed and monitored for demographic fairness, with performance validated in external evaluations and internal bias analyses, trained on data from over 200,000 images.

 Document Intelligence and Core Models